cmlim-ISU/sinusoidal-mcmc-estimator/README.md

-# sinusoidal-mcmc-estimator
-Estimation of Frequency and Phase of Sinusoidal Signal using MCMC

 # Sinusoidal Signal Parameter Estimation using MCMC

 This repository contains code and documentation for estimating the frequency and phase of a sinusoidal signal using Markov Chain Monte Carlo (MCMC) methods with Stan.